 And most importantly, as previously mentioned Ezreal is a very high skill ceiling ADC due to his reliance on skillshots.
 This makes him a champion that greatly rewards time spent playing and practicing him, since improvement on Ezreal generally tends to yield greater results than improvement on other ADC's (though other ADC's are easier to improve on).
 Time spent mastering Ezreal will never go to waste, and this is also transferrable onto other skillshot reliant champions.

-Inspiration & Sorcery
+Precision & Sorcery

 Manaflow Band: Since Ezreal is highly reliant on spells, some extra mana from this rune is simply amazing on him.